 Paid vs Free

-Paid cloud services will usually give you more storage right away and offer increased features as compared to free services.
-This is because they’re tailor-made for business use, therefore are likely to provide better customer support and guaranteed quality of service.
+Businesses will usually be required to use a paid cloud service which charges on a per user basis.
+This will usually give you more storage right away and offer increased features as compared to free services.
+This is because they’re tailor-made for business use, providing additional features & better customer support.

-The interface design of the cloud service being used is particularly important as it affects how easy it can be used.
+The interface design of the cloud service being used is particularly important as it affects how easily it can be used.
 If somebody has trouble navigating their way throughout the interface, they may move to a different service.
-Therefore, cloud service providers should consider the following:
+Especially where the users may not be very IT literate.

-Available devices refer to what kind of device (more specific than desktop vs mobile) the service is available on.
-For example, it may be the case that a cloud service app is only usable on Windows and not Mac OS, or only on Android and not iOS.
+However, it may be the case that a cloud service app is only usable on certain platforms, for example, Windows and not Mac OS, or only on Android and not iOS.

 Using the above points, try and find out what kind of cloud service you would benefit from the most.
 What features would be most important to you?